 While mainly concentrating on Australian bushland, the knowledge can be transferred and has some hidden gems.
 ISBN: 978-1484837290

-Editors Note; these three books below have just recently been added.
+Editors Note; these books below have just been read and added.

 While it is not the typical bushcraft and survival book, I have added it as it gives a good base of primitive knowledge.
 A review on the Primitive Technology book can be read by clicking on the link, Primitive Technology.